Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 In general, I don’t think it’s a great idea to use restrictive agreements (or rules) as training wheels in a newly-open relationship.
 However, there are instances where certain agreements can serve a purpose for a limited amount of time but ultimately become unnecessary.

 All agreements should serve a purpose.
 These purposes might include helping someone(s) feel secure and loved, ensuring that other responsibilities (such as household chores and childcare) are handled fairly, managing shared resources equitably, maintaining sexual health within your polycule… or something else entirely.
-If an agreement either no longer serves its intended purpose or that purpose becomes irrelevant for some other reason, it’s probably time to revisit the agreement and see if there’s any reason to keep it.
+If an agreement either no longer serves its intended purpose in your poly relationship, or that purpose becomes irrelevant for some other reason, it’s probably time to revisit the agreement and see if there’s any reason to keep it.

 How to Renegotiate Polyamorous Relationship Agreements